- 92% of marketers say social media is important to their business (Social Media Examiner)

 If social media is so important, why are most marketers unable to measure it?
-Do they need to know the social media metrics that matter and how they are monitored?
+Do they not know the social media metrics that matter most?

 - KEYWORDS: Smart keywords choices and placement on social networks give your brand a better chance of being found.
 Consumers that are exposed to a brand on social media are 180% more likely to search for that brand on search engines according to a Group M study.
 Google Trends and the Google Keyword Planner are two tools to use; the former identifies keywords that people are searching with increasing search interest and the latter provides their monthly keyword volume.

 - LINKS: Social media links from blog posts and social posts are another primary means of raising social and search presence.
 These come from blog posts and social posts.
 Track the number of links pointing to your website and/or blog, and examine the source of new links.
 Open Site Explorer from SEOmoz and bit.ly are great inbound tracking services.
 They are also free if that’s any additional motivation.